Violent protests force S.African universities to close

 Last week the office of the University of Cape Town’s vice chancellor was petrol-bombed, and paintings ripped from walls and burnt outside.

 South Africa has been roiled by a string of racial disputes that have exposed deep divisions more than two decades after the end of white-minority rule.

-Last year massive protests by students -- many of them so-called "born frees" who grew up after apartheid -- pushed the government into abandoning planned tuition fee hikes.
+Last year massive student protests pushed the government into abandoning planned tuition fee hikes.